-Except for the medical issues noted above, tooth whitening is as safe as most other cosmetic dental procedures.
+Except for the medical issues noted above, professional teeth whitening is as safe as most other cosmetic dental procedures.
 The safest techniques are naturally those supervised by a qualified dentist, regardless of whether they are carried out at home or in the office.
 Careful modern bleaching practices will not cause changes in the micro-hardness of teeth, nor will they render the teeth treated more vulnerable to decay in the future.

-Tooth whitening has been scientifically studied for many years, and thousands of successful treatments attest to the fact that it is safe and effective when carried out with common sense and good quality products.
+Professional teeth whitening has been scientifically studied for many years, and thousands of successful treatments attest to the fact that it is safe and effective when carried out with common sense and good quality products.
 However, over-the-counter and Internet products are somewhat riskier, since their chemical composition is not monitored or tested.

 The worst side effects usually encountered when using high quality, legitimate tooth whitening products are sensitivity to cold or gum irritation.
 Means of controlling these are readily available, and they usually last only a brief time after an individual treatment anyway.